MiaWu0504/Data-Cleaning-in-SQL/README.md

-# Data-Cleaning-in-SQL
+# Portfolio Project
-In this project we clean raw housing data and make it easier to work with future analysis in SQL Server
+Projects that I am interested in using SQL Server and Tableau